matplotlib/matplotlib/doc/users/whats_new/reproducible_ps_pdf.rst

 For SVG output, the ``svg.hashsalt`` rc parameter has been added in an earlier release.
 This parameter changes some random identifiers in the SVG file to be deterministic.
-The downside of this setting is that if more than one file is generated using with deterministic identifiers and they end up as parts of one larger document, the identifiers can collide and cause the different parts to affect each other.
+The downside of this setting is that if more than one file is generated using deterministic identifiers and they end up as parts of one larger document, the identifiers can collide and cause the different parts to affect each other.